Elements-Agency/benjaminjyoung/content/artwork/cherry-popping/index.md

 ### Inspiration ###

 This study was my first oil painting, hence the name "Cherry Popping".
 I wanted to do a painting to explore how to use and manipulate oil paint.
 So it was essentially an exploration and mainly a learning artwork piece.

+### Accolades ###

+This artwork was featured, auctioned, and sold for charity at [Patina Art Centre's 2024 Charity Fundraiser](https://www.facebook.com/events/869821251632238/).